All men can see these tactics whereby I conquer, but what none can see is the strategy out of which victory is evolved.

-The enterprise’s ability to embrace organizational change is a key competitive advantage and the enterprise architectural strategy is a principal constituent.
-Figure 1 illustrates elements of such a strategy and each element is briefly described below.
+The enterprise’s ability to embrace organizational change is a key competitive advantage, and the enterprise architectural strategy is a principal constituent.
+Figure 1 illustrates five key aspects of such a strategy and each element is briefly described below.

 Development and Deployment Infrastructure Strategy.
 When it fulfills its function properly, development and deployment infrastructure goes unnoticed.
-However, the strategy for building and maintaining the infrastructure is a key challenge, and one that overlaps with the system architect responsibilities.
-Some of these aspects include the re-use of configuration patterns, common physical infrastructure, knowledge sharing between Release Trains (and especially System Teams).
+However, the strategy for building and maintaining the infrastructure is a key challenge, one that overlaps with system architect responsibilities.
+Some of these include the reuse of configuration patterns, common physical infrastructure, knowledge sharing between Value Streams, Agile Release Trains (ARTs), and—especially—System Teams.
 In addition, some of the development and deployment infrastructure will likely overlap with internal IT systems, and the enterprise architect can help provide direction there as well.

 Respect for People and Relentless Improvement